 We reserve the right to adjust the amount of the monthly distribution if we consider it appropriate, without notice.
 There can be no assurance that Series F5 or Series F8 securities will make any distributions in any particular month.
-If you cease to be eligible to hold Series F5 and Series F8 securities, we may change your Series F5 and Series F8 securities to Series T5 and Series T8 securities, respectively, of the same Fund under the Front End Sales Charge option.
+If you cease to be eligible to hold Series F5 and Series F8 securities, we have the right to switch your Series F5 and Series F8 securities to Series T5 and Series T8 securities, respectively, of the same Fund under the Front End Sales Charge option or we may redeem your Series F5 or Series F8 securities on 30 days written notice.